Neutrinet/renew_cert/README.md

 One as to be runned on an Internet Cube that has vpnclient installed, the other one is to be runned in a standalone fashion.

+**Remark**: this repository is used by the [neutrinet_ynh](https://github.com/Neutrinet/neutrinet_ynh) app, so don't rename/delete it unless you know what you are doing.

 # Usage

 ## Standalone version